 I stayed at the Global Village Hostel in Greymouth for two nights ahead of the ride.
 It’s a good spot to regroup and they let me store my bag there while I was riding the trail.
 Plan to stop into the Monteith’s Brewery for a beer and bite to eat while you are there.
 It’s a short 15 minute walk from the Global Village.

 I only had 31k to do the first day, so I started around Noon and planned to just noodle it into Kumara.
 This section runs parallel to the Tasman Sea behind the dunes, however you don’t get a whole lot of ocean views.
-You can definetly hear the ocean though.
+You can definitely hear the ocean though.

 Even though I took my time and stopped to take photos, I still rolled into Kumara at 2pm.
 Way too early for my liking.
+I would have preferred to keep riding, but there wasn’t really anywhere to stay within a few hours.

 There isn’t a whole lot to do in Kumara outside the Theatre Royal Hotel, so I walked over for a beer and early dinner.
 The food was good and I would’ve stayed here, but it was full that night.
 I stayed at the Route 73 Motels down the street which has two big rooms out back with 5 beds each.
 If you have a large group, I’d suggest the Kumara Store, otherwise book the Theatre Royal early.